Aeroporas/hangmanAppleWatch/PrivacyPolicy.md

 **Privacy Policy**

-Pichugin Dmitriy built the Hangman: Word Game for Watch app as a Free app.
-This SERVICE is provided by Pichugin Dmitriy at no cost and is intended for use as is.
+Pichugin Dmitriy built the Hangman: Word Game for Watch app as a paid app.
+This SERVICE is provided by Pichugin Dmitriy and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.